alikureishy/DRL-Continuous-Control/README.md

 ### Goal

-The average score of the learned policy (aeraged over 100 episodes, over all 20 agents) be 30+.
+The average score of the learned policy (averaged over 100 episodes, over all 20 agents) should be 30+.

-## Installation & Setup

-I used a GPU (NVidia GeForce Titan Xp) for running most of the tensor-based operations of PyTorch, which greatly sped up the learning process.

-A requirements.txt file has been included for reproducing the appropriate conda environment to run this system.
-The Unity ML-Agents software also needs to be installed.

 ## Design